guilhermejansen/whats-convert-api/README.md

 2. `make lint` — execute `golangci-lint` to enforce formatting and idiomatic Go.
 3. `go test` is executed on CI for every pull request and push to `main`.
 4. Optional: `make benchmark`, `make load-test`, and `make stress-test` for performance validation.
+5. Static analysis (`golangci-lint`) is no longer bundled in the Makefile because upstream releases are currently incompatible with Go 1.25.
+Run it via a pre-built binary or container if needed.

 ---